denis-migdal/SBrython/README.md

 ## Currently Working on...

+-> operators+other keywords.
+-> fct calls more complex.
+-> list/tuple/dict
 -> classes
     -> cstr.
     -> class type in context ?
--> operators+priority+other keywords.
--> list/tuple/dict -> subs symbols
--> fct calls more complex.
--> unit tests : 25 core features.
 -> JS API

-+ mails G. group.

 (new features)
     - import/export